 GETTING OUT THE HOUSE:

 My main advice here is do what is easiest and what causes the least chaos possible!
 If that means sticking the toddler in front of the TV, do it.
 If it means, timing it with naps so you know one will sleep in the buggy, do it.
 And finally, if it means not really leaving the house at all, friggin’ do it.
 All I will say is, allow a lot of extra time.
 Oh, and seek caffeine out ASAP once you do leave the house!
 A short word on double buggies: I’m still not a fan.
 Most of the time I take out a single buggy and use a sling and alternate the kids between the buggy.
 I just find the double buggy so cumbersome.
-(I’m going to publish a separate post about some top tips about going out and about with the two of them)
+You can find a separate post about getting out the house with two kiddos here.